the-t-in-rtf/ul-api/docs/apidocs.md

          }
          ```

- ## `GET /api/updates/{?sources,updated,status,offset,limit}`
+ ## `GET /api/updates/{?sources,updatedSince,sourcesNewer}`

-Return a list of unified products that contain newer information than the record provided by the given sources.
+Compare "unified" records to one or more "sources" and highlight "updates", which by default are cases in which the
+"unified" record has been updated more recently than the "source" record.

  + Parameters
-     + `sources` (required, string) ...
+     + `sources` (required, String|Array) ...
 Only display products from the specified sources.
-     + `updatedSince` (optional, string) ...
+     + `updatedSince` (optional, String) ...
 Timestamp in ISO 8601 format: `YYYY-MM-DDTHH:MM:SSZ` Only unified product records updated at or after this time are included in the comparison.
-     + `status` (optional, string) ...
-The product status(es) to return (defaults to everything but 'deleted' products).
-For a single value, you can supply a string.
-For multiple values, you must supply an array.
-     + `offset` (optional, string) ...
-The number of products to skip in the list of results.
-Used for pagination.
-     + `limit` (optional, string) ...
-The number of products to return.
-Used for pagination.
-Set to `-1` to return all products.
-Defaults to `-1`
+     + `sourcesNewer` (optional, Boolean) ...
+If `true`, the comparison is inverted, and cases in which the "source" record is newer will be displayed.
+Defaults to `false`.

- + Response 200 (application/search+json)
+ + Response 200 (application/updates+json)
      + Headers
          + Content-Type: application/record+json; profile=https://registry.gpii.net/schema/updates.json#
          + Link: <https://registry.gpii.net/schema/updates.json#>; rel="describedBy"